-I never realized what excellent advice that was until recently.
-Now, I find comfort in knowing that no matter what has me feeling not-so-great, I always (fingers crossed!) have the ability to take and appreciate taking a nice, deep breath.
+I never realized what excellent advice that was, until recently.
+Now, I find comfort in knowing that no matter what has me feeling not-so-great, I always (fingers crossed!) have the ability to take a nice. deep. breath.

 Here’s the part I hadn’t contemplated until recently.
 With every breath we take, amazing things seamlessly occur in our bodies.
-We breathe in oxygen and our lungs (with the help of our heart) send that oxygen out to every cell in our bodies.
+We breathe in oxygen, and our lungs (with the help of our heart) send that oxygen out to every cell in our bodies.
 Our cells (and consequently, we) would die quickly, without oxygen.

 What I’ve come to realize, is just how perfect that was.
 I was feeling overwhelmed and unhappy and, without my conscious attention, out of nowhere comes this prolonged exhale, which sounded something like ugggggghhhhhhhhhhhhhhh…..
 My intuitive body gifted me with a nice, deep, cleansing breath~How utterly cool!

 In with the good, out with the not-so-good.
 As I’m thinking about the words I’m hearing, and focusing on my breathing, the fast-paced, sometimes anxious thoughts are kept at bay, and my mind gets that much needed break in the action.
-To which I say ahhhhhhhhhhhhhhhhh, which is way different than uggggghhhhhhhh, but amazingly, has the same effect.
+To which I say “ahhhhhhhhhhhhhhhhh,” which is way different than “uggggghhhhhhhh,” but amazingly, has the same effect.

 When is the last time you really thought about how perfect and effortless, not to mention essential your breathing is?
 Think about it, appreciate it and visualize breathing in, not just the oxygen, but every other good thing you want.
 And as you exhale, let go of the resistance, the worry and the stress.
-Silly little thing that makes a profound difference.
-And the next time you let out a heavy sigh, say Thank You to your body.
-Ahhhhhhhhhhhhh……..
+It might seem like a silly little thing, but it makes a profound difference.